 What are CIS Controls?

-The controls are designed to provide actions organizations can take to mitigate the damage from cyberattacks.
+The controls provide actions organizations can take to mitigate the damage from cyberattacks.
 There are 20 controls in all, organized into three categories to guide implementation.
 Basic CIS controls provide guidelines for preventing unauthorized hardware and software from accessing the network, controlling administrative privileges, and identifying and fixing system vulnerabilities.
 Foundational CIS controls deal with email and web browser protections, malware defenses, boundary defense, and data recovery.
-Organizational CIS Controls cover security awareness and training programs, application software security, incident response and management, and penetration tests and red team exercises.
+Organizational CIS controls cover security awareness and training programs, application software security, incident response and management, and penetration tests and red team exercises.

 What is CIS Compliance?

 CIS compliance is achieved by correctly implementing the best practice recommendations in a particular CIS benchmark.
 While it’s possible to implement benchmark recommendations manually, it’s time-consuming and error prone.
-For that reason, most organizations will opt to use an automated solution.
+For that reason, most organizations opt to use an automated solution.
 These third-party tools can scan a system or product to identify and alert the organization to areas of non-compliance and provide clear guidance on how to configure them to meet benchmark recommendations.
-Regular or continuous scans can alert the organization to misconfigurations that get introduced over time so corrective action can be taken quickly and compliance maintained.
+Regular or continuous scans alert the organization to misconfigurations that get introduced over time so corrective action can be taken quickly and compliance maintained.

-Who Should Use the CIS Benchmarks?
+Who Should Use the AWS CIS Benchmarks?